trendoman/Cms-Fu/Database/unpublish-by-id/README.md

 Input value is validated then sanitized by Couch before processing.

+Func does the job with only 1 query to database.

 ## Parameters

 * id – non-negative integer (*1*, *2*, etc...)